-Sundial Cottage is a charming Cotswold stone farm cottage that sleeps four guests across a double and twin bedroom.
+Sundial Cottage is a charming Cotswold stone farm cottage that sleeps four guests across a king and twin bedroom.
 This wonderful property is situated within a working farm and promises to provide an authentic countryside experience!
 Brimming with character and quirks, this cottage is ideal if you’re looking for a peaceful retreat just two miles away from stunning Chipping Campden.
 Sundial is located just down the road from its sister properties, Field House and Milliner’s Barn, making it perfect for both small and large groups.

 Hidden within a working farm on the outskirts of the sleepy Cotswold village of Weston-sub-Edge lies Sundial Cottage; a traditional farmhouse escape for up to four guests, named in honour of the unique sundial sitting proudly above the front door.